 The main requirement for the IT-MB application is that an assignment letter authorized in the country of origin Public Notary and an Indonesian Commercial Attaché at the Embassy in Washington or one of the consulates.
-The application must indicate from 20 principle of foreign brands/manufacturers from at least 5 countries and able to purchase minimum 3,000 carton /brand/year and also has distributor at least in six provinces (the MOT Regulation No. 53/M_DAG/PER/12/2010).
+The application must indicate 20 foreign brands/manufacturers from at least 5 countries and be able to purchase minimum 3,000 carton /brand/year and also have distributor at least in six provinces (MOT Regulation No. 53/2010, which was replaced by MOT Regulation 20/2014).
 The IT-MB is valid for three years and can be extended.

-The type and amount of the imported alcoholic beverage products allocated to fulfill national demand is determined by the MOT and issued annually.
-The ports of entry for imported duty paid alcoholic beverages include the Belawan sea port, Medan: the Tanjung Priok sea port, Jakarta: the Tanjung Emas sea port, Semarang: the Tanjung Perak sea port, Surabaya: and the Soekarno Hattta sea port, Makassar: as well as all Indonesian international airports.
+The type and amount of the imported alcoholic beverage products allocated to fulfill national demand is determined by the MOT and issued in April 1 annually.
+The ports of entry for imported duty paid alcoholic beverages include the Belawan sea port, Medan; Tanjung Priok sea port, Jakarta; Tanjung Emas sea port, Semarang; Tanjung Perak sea port, Surabaya; Bitung sea port, Manado; and Soekarno Hatta sea port, Makassar.
+They can also enter via all Indonesian international airports.

 Distribution and sale of alcoholic beverages category B and C is under the GOI control.
 Direct sales are only allowed for duty paid alcoholic beverages, including categories A, B, and C, for on-site consumption at hotels, restaurants, bars, pubs and night clubs.
 Duty free shops are allowed to sell duty free alcoholic beverages, including categories A, B, and C in certain locations.
+Category A alcoholic beverage sales are allowed in minimarkets, supermarkets, hypermarkets and other retailer shops